RadicalZephyr/synapse-admin/README.md

 # Synapse-Admin

-A Clojure library designed to provide an desktop application for doing basic administrative tasks on [Synapse][], as well as being able to gather some statistics about Synapse.
+A Clojure library designed to provide a desktop application for doing basic administrative tasks on [Synapse], as well as being able to gather some statistics about Synapse.

 [Synapse]: http://synapse.sagebase.org

 ## Usage